efene/efene.github.io/_sources/language-introduction.txt

-Well that's the list part in list string, list strings are simply a list of numbers each representing a character, this means it's really easy to operate on list strings with operations and functions that expect lists, the bad part is that it's almost imposible to distinguis a list string from a list of numbers, that's why sometimes we use binary strings.
+Well that's the list part in list string, list strings are simply a list of numbers each representing a character, this means it's really easy to operate on list strings with operations and functions that expect lists, the bad part is that it's almost impossible to distinguish a list string from a list of numbers, that's why sometimes we use binary strings.

 It took a lot of text to describe what::